TeamHG-Memex/sshadduser/README.rst

 Problem
 -------

-This simple script Imagine that you have SSH access to a server and you need to grant access to a coworker.
+Imagine that you have SSH access to a server and you need to grant access to a coworker.
 You must remember to perform multiple steps, such as creating a home directory, setting a password, making sure the user is included in the correct groups, etc. If the server requires public key authentication (the default for Amazon EC2), then you must also put the keys in the right place, with the right ownership and permissions.
 Screw up any tiny part and OpenSSH will stubbornly and unhelpfully block the new user without any explanation why.

     Yo dawg, I heard you like `-vvv` flags so I put some `LogLevel VERBOSE` in your `sshd_config`.